 - Real estate taxes that were paid for by the mortgage lender

-- The interest you paid at the house’s purchase
+- The interest you paid at the time of the home purchase

 - Loan origination fees (a.k.a. “points”).
 These would be written as a percentage of the borrowed money.

 Variation exists among these costs, and each house purchase carries different rules.
 Be sure to double check whether your needs fit with these, and reach out to your lender or advisor if you’re not sure.

 When thinking about whether closing costs are tax deductible, it’s important to understand the role of loan origination fees or points.
 Lenders charge loan origination fees in return for their underwriting your mortgage.
 The service includes identity, credit card and paperwork verification and preparation, and it is crucial for closing on the deal.
 This fee will come out to about 1% of your mortgage.

 Loan origination fees are important to consider, because sometimes they can be tax-deductible if you purchased your home within a year of filing the taxes.
 The IRS will let you deduct these fees but only for certain reasons.
 Those include if the loan is for your primary place of residence, if you used the loan to buy this primary residence and if you didn’t pay the loan in place of additional fees for appraising the home or paying for an attorney or property taxes.

 Although there are some recognized loopholes—ways to get a tax-deductible status on various costs of closing on your house—there are still many costs that are strictly non-deductible.
 They are as follows:

 - Pre-move-in utilities charges

 - Pre-closing rent (if you moved in early)